Shay Byrne: Career at RTÉ

 In 2005, Byrne joined the Irish public broadcaster Raidió Teilifís Éireann, after his wife spotted an advert for continuity announcers, he began working on shows with Ryan Tubridy and Derek Mooney.
-After sometime working as a continuity announcer for RTÉ, he became a stand in presenter on RTÉ Radio 1, he subsequently hosted his own show Shay Byrne’s Friday Lounge on Friday evening's between 2006 and 2011.
-It was announced on 4 March 2011, that Byrne would replace Maxi as presenter of Rising Time, following the latters illness, he currently presents Rising Time from 5.30am to 7am on week days.
+After sometime working as a continuity announcer for RTÉ, he became a stand in presenter on RTÉ Radio 1, he subsequently hosted his own show Shay Byrne's Friday Lounge on Friday evening's between 2006 and 2011.
+It was announced on 4 March 2011, that Byrne would replace Maxi as presenter of Rising Time, following the latter's illness, he currently presents Rising Time from 5.30am to 7am on week days.

 Personal life

 Byrne met his partner Linda Nolan in the Stillorgan Musical Society and they married in October 2000, they have three children, Holly, Jack and Katie.
 They currently reside in Dublin.